OML-Team/open-metric-learning/README.md

 OML is a PyTorch-based framework to train and validate the models producing high-quality embeddings.

-Specifically, our pipeline includes supervised training and a retrieval-like validation process.
+Specifically, our framework provides modules for supervised training and retrieval-like validation, and a single pipeline for them.
 * **Training part** implies using losses, well-established for metric learning, such as the angular losses (like ArcFace) or the combinations based losses (like TripletLoss or ContrastiveLoss).
  The latter benefits from effective mining schemas of triplets/pairs, so we pay great attention to it.